SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/envir-and-tools.md

 ### How do I get a sandbox?

-You need to [register as a developer](https://community.superoffice.com/en/developer/create-apps/resources/developer-registration/) to get access to our environment.
+You need to [register as a developer](https://community.superoffice.com/en/developer/create-apps/resources/developer-registration/) to get access to our online development environment.

-This signs you up for a developer user account and creates a test tenant in SOD.
+This signs you up for a developer user account and creates a test tenant in the SuperOffice Online Development (SOD) environment.

 ## Expander Services